evkx/evkx.github.io/content/models/xpeng/p7/P7_AWD_Performance/_index.md

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 660 liters.
-With the rear seat down, it is 1576 liters.
+On the roof, you can load up to 50kg.
 Under the hood, there is frunk with more storage room.
 This frunk is 0 liters.
 Max weight is 2570kg, and with the base weight of 2055 kg, you can max load 515 kg, including driver and passengers.
 Some options can increase the base weight and reduce the max loading weight.

 This model is not available with a towbar.
 So if you need to pull a trailer, you must look at other models.